 What do you do if you can’t relocate to Hawaii or Florida?

-Well the good news is there are actually several natural, easy and effective things you can do to help combat the negative symptoms of the Winter Blues so you can go from feeling “SAD” to feeling “GLAD” almost immediately!
+Well the good news is there are actually several natural, easy and effective things you can do to help combat the negative symptoms of the Winter Blues so you can go from feeling “SAD” (“Seasonal Affective Disorder”) to G.L.A.D. (“Get Light And Vitamin D”!) almost immediately!
 YAY!
-Here are my Top Six Tips to stay on track:
+Here are my top tips stay on track:

 1. Get Adequate Natural, Full-Spectrum Light

 Light Therapy is the #1 remedy for SAD!

-Even though it may be cold out, bundle up and make it a priority to get outside, even for just 15 minutes a day so you can be exposed to sunlight which increases your serotonin and the “Happy Hormone”, Vitamin D (which is KEY for avoiding colds and the Flu and improving your immune health).
+Even though it may be cold out, bundle up and make it a priority to get outside, even for just 15 minutes a day so you can be exposed to sunlight which increases your serotonin and the “Happy Hormone”, Vitamin D (which is KEY for avoiding colds and flu and improving your immune health.
 It will also increase your melatonin which is important for restful sleep.
 Even if this means just rolling down your car window at a stoplight and letting the sun directly hit your face/arm/skin – it will help!

 Yup, you knew it was comin’ but no doubt about it, EXERCISE is proven to make you feel better!

 3. Get Your Body Rhythm